2022 Tutorial on Neoplastic Hematopathology

 Additionally, he University of Chicago Pritzker School of Medicine requires authors to identify investigational products or off-label uses of products regulated by the US Food and Drug Administration, at first mention and where appropriate in the content.

-American Board of Pathology MOC Part II Credit
+American Board of Pathology Lifelong Learning (CME) Credit

 Enter the discount code during the registration process to receive the early rate!